200-hour Vinyasa and Ashtanga Yoga Teacher Training

 terms & fees

-An initial deposit of 300 Euros to reserve your spot is required and is strictly non-refundable and non-transferable.
+An initial deposit of 400 Euros to reserve your spot is required and is strictly non-refundable.

-All packages are residential and include accommodation, tuition fees, manual, brunches, dinners, after-noon snacks, tea and water.
+All packages are residential and include accommodation, manual, tuition fees, manual, brunches, snacks, dinners, tea, and water.

 Group transportation from Athens can be arranged if requested.